LastCallMedia/js-application-developer-exercise/README.md

   type: "ext"
 }
 ```
-* In `App.css` you'll find useful styles you can use to center the background media and the select field.
+* In `App.css` you'll find useful styles you can use to center the background media and the select field.The styles provided are targetting the latest version of Chrome browser.
 * Videos should automatically play in a loop when selected, but should be muted.
-* Selecting a different value in a select field should immediately change the background below.
+* Selecting a different value in a select field should immediately change the background.

 Stretch goal:
 * Try switching backgrounds without the flickering of loading in the next one we selected.

-We've heard a lot about this really great tool called [Cypress](https://www.cypress.io/), and we'd like you to use it to help us develop these tests.
-We've created this repository to help you get started.
-Please write some Cypress tests for us.
-The tests will be run from our local machines, and should target the production site (https://lastcallmedia.com).

 To get started, run:
 ```
 npm install
 npm start